-All students should be in their 1st period class by 7:40 a.m.
+All students should be in their 1st period class or advisory by 7:40 a.m. (grades 7-12) or in homeroom by 9:10 a.m. (grade 6).
 Those who are not in their class by the above mentioned time or are in school but fail to report to class (without a proper excused reason) will be subject to disciplinary action.
-Every morning the Pledge of Allegiance will be led over the PA system at 7:40 a.m.
+Every morning the Pledge of Allegiance will be led over the PA system at 7:40 a.m or 9:10 a.m..
 Students in the hallway are asked to pause during the Pledge and students who do not wish to participate are asked to stand during this short ceremony.
 Morning announcements will occur over the PA after the Pledge of Allegiance.